 We’ve taken on board the EEF’s guidance on teaching self-regulated learning and metacognition in our approach to students reviewing their work after we’ve explicitly taught a Bedrock word in class (something the Bedrock knowledge organiser feature also supports).
 We’ve definitely seen the benefits of this, especially in our pupil premium students.

-Finally, our account management team has noticed your brilliant levels of parent engagement – what’s your strategy?
+Finally, our Customer Success team has noticed your brilliant levels of parent engagement - what’s your strategy?

 Having sent out letters with the access codes parents need to log in for the first time, we’ve placed the responsibility for getting parents logged into their linked accounts [which come free with every school student account] onto tutors.

 We’ve told tutors to offer parents help if they notice they aren’t logging on, and to offer any help we can, for example, for EAL parents or those who don’t have strong digital literacy, with their agreement we sign them up ourselves.